How To Use Salt

 There are many ways that natural salts can be implemented into your health and beauty regime.
-Whether it’s soaking in a warm, aromatic Himalayan pink salt bath, wrapping an Epsom salt infused washcloth around sprain, strain or sore muscle, or adding Dead Sea salts to your favourite face oil or balm for a refreshing and cleansing face scrub, the restorative qualities of natural salt are truly magnificent.
+Whether it’s soaking in a warm, aromatic Himalayan pink salt bath, wrapping an Epsom salt infused washcloth around a sprain, strain or sore muscle, or adding Dead Sea salts to your favourite face oil or balm for a refreshing and cleansing face scrub, the restorative qualities of natural salt are truly magnificent.

 Read more here.

 Natural salts can be used around the house in a number of ways.
 Epsom salts in particular are extraordinarily useful for a range of indoor and outdoor applications, for example:

 • Mix Epsom salt with floor detergent for an effective tile cleaner